This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 II.
 More Virginia Alcohol Laws

-Courts can fine a clerk or server who sells alcohol to someone under 21 up to $2,500.
+Courts can fine a clerk or server who sells alcohol to someone under 21 for up to $2,500.
 That, and/or to up to one year in jail.
-For a first-time offense courts can also fine the establishment up to $2,000.
+For a first-time offense courts can also fine the venue up to $2,000.
 It can also revoke the alcohol license for a first-time offense.

 Virginia is an alcohol monopoly state for the sale of all distilled spirits.
 That’s whiskey, gin, tequila, rum, bourbon, etc. So the state government owns and operates every liquor store.
+As a result, selection and prices are poor.

 The penalty for possessing alcohol under age 21, even if an adult, is severe.
 It’s a fine of up to $2,500 and/or a year in jail.
 At the least, it’s a fine of $500 or 50 hours of community service.
 In addition, it’s a suspended driver’s license for at least six months.
 The court can also order alcohol abuse education, counseling, or treatment.
+Of course, the offender must pay for this.

 Except for a parent or spouse age 21 or older, providing alcohol to anyone under age 21 is illegal.
 The penalty is jail for up to 12 months and/or a fine of up to $2,500.